cfull03/Movie-Genre-Model/reports/model_evaluation_report.md

 ### 4.1 Regularization

-The use of **L2 regularization** (Ridge) provides several benefits:
+The use of **strong L2 regularization** (C=0.1) provides several benefits:
-- **Overfitting Prevention:** Regularization helps prevent overfitting to the training data
+- **Overfitting Prevention:** Strong regularization (low C) prevents overfitting to the training data
+- **Generalization:** Lower C value ensures better performance on unseen data, even if training metrics are lower
 - **Stability:** L2 regularization is more stable than L1 for this dataset size
 - **Smooth Coefficients:** All features contribute to predictions (unlike L1 which can zero out features)
-- **Optimal C Value:** C=50.0 was found to provide the best balance between fitting the data and generalization
+- **Optimal C Value:** C=0.1 was chosen to balance performance and generalization, specifically addressing overfitting concerns from LogisticRegression

 ### 4.2 Multi-label Strategy